Public Health Issues

 Heart Disease is a term that refers to several types of heart conditions which include CHD, valves in the heart, and congestive heart failure.
 The most common type of heart disease is CHD.
 CHD occurs when a substance called plaque builds up that narrows the arteries in the heart.
 A heart attack occurs when an artery becomes completely blocked, resulting in a lack of blood flow to the heart.
 Heart disease is the leading cause of death for both men and women in the United States and in New York State.
 To learn more about heart disease and what you can do to reduce your risk, visit the Centers for Disease Control and Prevention (CDC).

-A stroke, also referred to as a brain attack, occurs when blood supply to the brain is blocked or a blood vessel in the brain bursts.
+A stroke, also referred to as a brain attack, occurs when the blood supply to the brain is blocked or a blood vessel in the brain bursts.
 Stroke is the fourth and fifth leading cause of death in New York State and the U.S., respectively, and a cause of significant disability.
 To learn more about strokes and what you can do to reduce your risk for a stroke, visit the American Stroke Association.
 To learn what New York State is doing to prevent strokes and improve care for New Yorkers who have had a stroke, visit the NYS Coverdell Stroke Quality Improvement and Registry Program.

 For more information about Heart Disease and Stroke Prevention: